React Native vs Flutter 2026 — An Honest Comparison

 Frame drops on scrollMinimalImproving but noticeable

-Animated scrollingSmoothGood, but Flutter leads
+Animated scrollingSmoothGood, Flutter leads

 Flutter Impeller vs Skia